JMSDOnline/vstacklet/README.md

   * Installs and Enables IonCube Loader
   * Installs and Auto-Configures phpMyAdmin - MySQL & phpMyAdmin credentials are stored in /root/.my.cnf
   * MariaDB 10.0 can easily switched to 5.5 or substituted for PostgreSQL.
+  * Installs and Adjusts CSF (Config Server Firewall) - prepares ports used for VStacklet as well as informing your entered email for security alerts.
   * Installs and Enables (PHP) Sendmail
-  * Supports IPv6 by default .
+  * Supports IPv6 by default.
   * Optional self-signed SSL cert configuration.
   * Easy to configure & run backup executable __vs-backup__ for data-protection.